Renaming Variables

 Variable Name Description

-@h high poly User defined for high poly meshes.
+@h high poly User-defined for high poly meshes.

-@l low poly User defined for low poly meshes.
+@l low poly User-defined for low poly meshes.

-@b cage User defined for bake cage meshes.
+@b cage User-defined for bake cage meshes.

-@u1 user variable User defined variable.
+@u1 user var User-defined variable.

-@u2 user variable User defined variable.
+@u2 user var User-defined variable.

-@u3 user variable User defined variable.
+@u3 user var User-defined variable.

 Object Variables

-Following variables are currently only supported in Object mode.
+These variables are supported in Object mode.

 Variable Name Description